Accessibility when planning an event

 A website can be a great place to provide detailed information on event considerations for people with disability, such as accessible travel options to and from your event.

-Your event website should feature information about how accessible the surrounds and physical structures are and link to any useful resources, such as the Transport for NSW Trip Planner.
+Your event website should feature information about how accessible the surrounds and physical structures are and link to any useful resources, such as the Transport Infoline Trip Planner.

-It is also helpful to publish detailed information about the event site or venue, such as seating plans or photographs of accessible features, to help your access customers identify any problems they may encounter.
+It is also helpful to publish detailed information about the event site or venue, such as seating plans or photographs of accessibility features, to help your guests identify any problems they may encounter.

 Where not all facilities at an event are accessible, it is helpful to identify those that are.
-You might consider publishing a mobility map of the event venue on your website or app that show accessible parking, drop-off zones, toilets, paths, entrances and exits, lifts and other features.
+You might consider publishing an accessibility map of the event venue on your website or linking to an app that shows accessibility parking, accessible paths of travel, drop-off zones, toilets, paths, entrances and exits, lifts and other features.
 This can also be distributed to staff on the ground at the event itself.

 When providing event information on your website, consider designing it so it can be accessed by people with disability.
 This can be as simple as ensuring text is displayed in an accessible electronic format such as HTML and all functionality is available from a keyboard.
 You may also consider producing information about your event in plain language formatting.
 This is useful for people with intellectual disability, as well as for older people and people from non-English speaking backgrounds.